 The old town of Bahía Bustamante sits on the shores of the Atlantic Ocean, on the northern border of the Gulf of San Jorge and south of the famous Valdés Peninsula.
 On one side, the ocean intense and untamed; further west, the endless steppes of the region.
 The constant roar of the sea and the sound of the seabird colonies are carried by the wind through the dirt roads.

-The town and its surroundings are frequently visited by biologists, artists and adventurers, who come from around the world to discover and study this solitary austral region.
-Read about luxury hotels and exotic destinations.
+The town and its surroundings are frequently visited by biologists, artists, and adventurers, who come from around the world to discover and study this solitary austral region.

 There are multiple ways to enjoy this beautiful natural environment: horseback riding, sailing between islands, kayaking or exploring the coasts and wildlife.
-Seasoned traveler can also mountain bike or take SUV tours to sites of remarkable beauty without any trace of human presence.
+The seasoned traveler can also mountain bike or take SUV tours to sites of remarkable beauty without any trace of human presence.

 The accommodations have an exotic air that combines the austerity of the pioneers with the comforts and sensibilities of today’s sophisticated tourists.
 There are six houses with sea view and six with splendid vistas over the steppe, all with excellent personal care from the attentive staff.
 In order to enjoy paradise at Bahía Bustamante, you must book in advance.